-For the copay amounts of the different tiers, see the Copayment Amounts.
+To view the copay/coinsurance amounts of the different tiers, see the copayment/coinsurance amounts tables.

-For details on how to request approval of a non-formulary medication or a tiering exception, see the Exception Requests page.
+For details on how to request approval of a non-formulary medication or a tiering exception, see the Exceptions to the formulary page.

 The drugs on the Quartz Medicare Advantage Formulary are selected with help from the Pharmacy and Therapeutics (P&T) Committee.
 The P&T Committee is a team of health care providers.
-The Formulary is made up of medicines that are a necessary part of a quality treatment program.
+The formulary is made up of medicines that are a necessary part of a quality treatment program.

-Quartz Medicare Advantage will generally cover the drugs listed in our Formulary as long as the drug is:
+Quartz Medicare Advantage will generally cover the drugs listed in our formulary as long as the drug is:

 - medically necessary

 - the prescription is filled at a Quartz Medicare Advantage network pharmacy

 For more information on how to fill your prescriptions, please review your Evidence of Coverage (EOC).
 You can view your plan documents, including the EOC by logging into Quartz MyChart.

 Quartz Medicare Advantage covers both brand-name drugs and generic drugs within the formulary.
 Generic drugs have the same active ingredient formula as a brand-name drug.
 Generic drugs usually cost less than brand name drugs and are rated by the Food and Drug Administration (FDA) to be as safe and effective as brand name drugs.